near/docs/docs/2.develop/4.testing/integration/integration.md

 ---

 ## ⚠️ Limitations
-Integration tests are usefull to check your contract in a realistic environment.
+Integration tests are useful to check your contract in a realistic environment.
 However, they are not great to test edge cases, for example, a cross-contract call failing, or the price of gas changing over time.
 For such these cases it is necessary to **complement** unit and integration tests with [sandbox testing](../simulation/simulation.md).

 ### &nbsp;
 ---
-## 🎞️📚 Aditional Resources
+## 🎞️📚 Additional Resources
 These educational resources could help you to better understand the subject
 ### Videos